What Brings Beliefs

 ‘Do writers drink?’

-These questions seem much more reasonable to ask of a writer’s life.
-They’re the sort of questions that one needs answers to before giving up a more salubrious job; one that pays for instance.
+These questions seem reasonable to ask of a writer’s life.
+They’re the sort of things that one needs answers to before giving up a more salubrious job… one that pays for instance.

 But ‘Do writers have spirit animals?’ was the particular question that I needed answers to when it occurred to me that I might be the only one who did.

 You see I kind of, almost certainly, close to one hundred per cent believe that I have a spirit animal.

 I was first visited by the little creature when I started writing my novel.

 That’s the thing with spirit animals you see, they don’t simply hang around waiting to be needed.
 They visit.
 And if a writer doesn’t need a helping hand when writing a novel then I don’t know when they do.

 I had been sitting at the dining table in my apartment fiddling with magic.
 The morning was bright with caffeine and sun.
 The words were coming at me so fast that it felt as though they were being delivered.

 I looked up to see an iridescent fairy wren on the table.
 It tilted its head and skipped on the laminate; skidding on the shiny surface.